sikessle/htwg-lab-cloud/instance/README.md

 ## Deployment

+Independent from OpenStack installation.

-To generate a single installation script run `make` in this folder.
+- To generate a single installation script run `make` in this folder.
-This will generate a instance-setup.sh file, which must be run in each instance to configure the instance.
+- This will generate a `instance-setup.sh` file, which must be run in each instance to configure the instance, by passing it as a user-data script.

 ## Operating System